nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 3. Checking the expenditure classified under a certain expenditure type and comparing with set budget
 - `check [expenditure type]` compares all the unmarked expenditures classified under that expenditure type with the set budget so that the user can compare spending with budget.
+This command does not include borrow and lend expenditures.

 Test case 1:
 ```